 This fellowship program offers:

-- Excellent mix of clinical and research opportunities: During this 1-year program, fellows spend 6 months in clinic and 6 months on clinical research, making connections between their research interests and their cases.
+- Excellent mix of clinical and research opportunities: During this 1-year program, fellows spend approximately 6 months in clinic and 6 months on clinical research, making connections between their research interests and their cases.
+They also take call for the pediatric surgery team on nights and weekends which augments their clinical experience and allows for postnatal follow-up of patients.
 Fellows are frequent presenters at conferences, gaining experience in sharing their work.

 - Advanced techniques: As part of clinical training at U-M, fellows learn advanced procedures, including surgical treatment of twin-to-twin transfusion syndrome (TTTS) and management of infants on ECMO.
 We also have realistic simulation models to practice in-utero techniques for rare procedures.